-First found in Burgundy, where this eminent family has held a family seat since ancient times.
+First found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this eminent family has held a family seat since ancient times.

-Another 75 words(5 lines of text) are included under the topic Early Moreaux Notables in all our PDF Extended History products.
+Another 143 words(10 lines of text) are included under the topic Early Moreaux Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Moreaux Settlers in the United States in the 19th Century
+Moreaux Settlers in United States in the 19th Century